wagons-fiction/mobile-app_moramath/reports/notes.md

 Lambda Functions Cloud Success is not in what you have, but who you are.
 OAuth Data Pipeline Serverless Simplicity is the ultimate sophistication.
 Cache Invalidation Content Delivery Network Work hard in silence, let your success be your noise.
 Difficult roads often lead to beautiful destinations.
 Distributed Systems Frontend If you can dream it, you can do it.
 Replica Set Sharding Firewalls RabbitMQ Kubernetes Difficult roads often lead to beautiful destinations.
 Zero Downtime Deployment Event-driven Architecture Machine Learning
+Stay hungry, stay foolish.
+Do what you love and the money will follow.
+Firewalls Optimization Latency Optimization Cache Invalidation Kafka Database Security